 Ph.D. in American Studies and Culture

 The doctor of philosophy degree (Ph.D.) in the American Studies and Culture program at Washington State University requires a previous bachelor’s degree in American Studies or a related discipline in the social sciences or the humanities.
-The degree aims to achieve both breadth of knowledge in U.S. cultural history and depth of knowledge in an interdisciplinary area of specialization.
+The degree aims to achieve both breadth of knowledge in U.S. cultural history while providing in-depth inquiry in the following areas: Latina/o/x and Latin American Studies; Ethnic Cultural Studies; Cultural Texts, Linguistics,; and Theory, and Asia, Asian America, and the Pacific Rim.

 The Graduate School requires that the Ph.D. program include a total of 72 credit hours beyond the B.A., including transfer, research, and dissertation credits.
-The American Studies and Culture program requires a minimum total of 33 graded credit hours in graduate courses.
+The American Studies and Culture program requires a minimum total of 36 graded credit hours in graduate courses.
 The distribution of required courses and all other requirements are indicated below.
-An additional three graded credit hours are required in either an AMST elective or Area of Specialization as part of the total 33 graded credit hours.

 - Research Credits: A minimum of 20 credits of American Studies 800